2881099/FreeSql.Wiki.VuePress/docs/en/guide/insert-or-update.md

 FreeSql.Provider.PostgreSQL supports PostgreSQL 9.5+ specific `On Conflict(id) Do Update` functionality, similar to MySql's `OnDuplicateKeyUpdate`.

+> fsql.InsertOrUpdate enforces the use of MERGE INTO： "(fsql as IPostgreSQLProviderOptions).UseMergeInto = true"

 ```csharp
 class TestInfo {
     [Column(IsIdentity = true)]